enchant3dmango/esdiel/README.md

 This project sets up a simple serverless data lake using AWS services, managed with Terraform.
 As I write this documentation, the project only limited to example data type like the `data.csv`.

-### Data Pipeline Workflow
+### Workflow
 1. Raw Data (S3): Stores incoming raw data.
 2. Trigger (Lambda): Watches for new data and triggers the transformation process.
 3. Transform Data (Glue ETL): Cleans and processes the raw data, storing the results in another S3 bucket.
 4. Transformed Data (S3): Stores the transformed data.
 5. Discover Data (Glue Crawlers): Scans the raw and transformed data and creates metadata.
-6. Catalog Data (Glue Catalog): Stores metadata, making data available for querying.
+6. Catalog Data (Glue Data Catalog): Stores metadata, making data available for querying.
 7. Explore Data (Athena): Allows querying of the processed data via SQL.

 ### Infrastructure Management